ihobin/source_sync/README.md

-UNison and Inotify Files SYNChronization
+UNison and Inotify files SYNChronization